wxiExist/UNITY/README.md

 - Strategic partnerships with TON-based dApps and protocols
 - Onboarding new investors through Telegram Mini Apps
 - CEX listing exploration (e.g., OKX, Bybit)
-- Launch of LUSC-based staking rewards and NFT integration
+- Launch of UNITY-based staking rewards and NFT integration

 ### **2026 – Automation, Yield, and Cross-Chain**
 - Automated rebalancing strategies powered by smart contract logic
 - Cross-chain bridges to allow exposure to Ethereum/BNB projects
-- Launch of sector-focused LUSC variants (e.g., LUSC-DeFi, LUSC-NFT)
+- Launch of sector-focused UNITY variants (e.g., UNITY-DeFi, UNITY-NFT)
 - "Burn-to-Redeem" mechanism to withdraw underlying value

 ---

 ## 📈 **Revenue & Sustainability Model**

-- The LUSC treasury holds real assets: Jettons and other cross-chain tokens.
+- The UNITY treasury holds real assets: Jettons and other cross-chain tokens.
 - Some assets are staked, farmed, or used in DeFi strategies to generate passive yield.
 - A portion of the yield is redistributed to holders or reinvested.
 - DAO governance oversees the allocation and fund strategy.